bitrao/music-social-network-analysis/README.md

-# YouTube Music Comments Analysis Report: "Luther" by Kendrick Lamar
+# YouTube Music Comments Analysis:
+## "Luther" by Kendrick Lamar

 This project presents a comprehensive analysis of audience engagement and sentiment through YouTube comments on Kendrick Lamar's "Luther" music video.
 The analysis focuses on understanding viewer reactions, engagement patterns, and sentiment trends to provide insights into audience reception and potential areas for improvement.